Abneet Bharti

-Abneet Bharti (born 14 July 1998) is an Indian professional footballer who plays as a centre-back for Bolivian club Academia del Balompié Boliviano, on loan from Czech Fortuna Narodni liga club FK Varnsdorf.
+Abneet Bharti (born 14 July 1998) is a professional footballer who last plays as a centre-back for División Profesional club Academia del Balompié Boliviano.
+Born in Nepal, he has been called-up to the India national team several times but has never played due to NOC issues.

 Club career

 Early career

-Choosing football as part of his life, Bharti began his playing journey in goalkeeping position with his school team while his days in Nigeria.
-After end of his two-year school-football journey in the African country, he returned to India and represented the team of BGS International Public School in Delhi.
+After spending two years playing football at a school in Nigeria, he returned to India and represented the team of BGS International Public School in Delhi.
 He then started his youth football career in DSA Senior Division League outfit Shastri FC and emerged as top scorer in multiple tournaments.

-Bharti later earned a spot in Delhi's state youth team and was later called up to the national squad of the India U16 team.
-After spending two seasons, he moved abroad and attended trial for the Singaporean side Geylang International and broke into club's youth academy.
+In 2010, at 12 years old, Bharti moved to Delhi and earned a spot in Delhi's state youth team and was later called up to the India national U16 team.
+After spending two years in Delhi, Bharti moved abroad and attended a two-week trial with the Singaporean side Geylang International and broke into club's youth academy, earning a youth contract at 13 years old.
+A year later, Bharti signed for another Singaporean side, Balestier Khalsa, playing in their U16 squad.

-In 2014, he moved to Spain and joined youth academy of the La Liga club Real Valladolid.
-While playing for the club, he received interest from the youth academies of Bundesliga club Eintracht Frankfurt and Anderlecht in the Belgian top flight.
-He later enjoyed training cum trial stints at youth sides of Eintracht Frankfurt, 1860 Munich, FSV Frankfurt and Darmstadt 98.
+In 2014, Bharti moved to Spain and joined youth academy of La Liga club Real Valladolid, where he also completed his studies.
+While playing for the club, he received interest from the academies of Eintracht Frankfurt and Anderlecht.
+He later had trials at youth sides of Eintracht Frankfurt, 1860 Munich, FSV Frankfurt and Darmstadt 98.

-Senior career
+Sintrense

-In 2015, Bharti signed a contract with then Polish top flight club Podbeskidzie Bielsko-Biała.
+In July 2015, Bharti was reported to have agreed terms with Polish top flight club Podbeskidzie Bielsko-Biała, but the move never materialised.
 In the midst of 2016–17 season, he signed for then Portuguese League 3 outfit Sintrense.
 He made his debut against Sporting CP B and appeared in thirteen league games under coaching of Luís Boa Morte, who described him "a very fast and athletic defender, with confidence and technique on the ball".
+Bharti also played the entire match in the first round of the 2018–19 Taça de Portugal against 1º Dezembro in a 2–1 away win.

+Kerala Blasters

 After being scouted by Mexican club América, his move to Liga MX in Apertura 2018 season, was not done due to a serious knee injury, which ruled him out of action for couple of months.
+On 31 August 2019, Bharti returned to India signing with Indian Super League club Kerala Blasters.
+He joined the club after taking down his chance of appearing with América in the Mexican top flight.

+Varnsdorf

+In July 2021, Bharti signed for Fortuna Národní Liga side Varnsdorf.
+With the Czech club, he made his debut in their 4–0 win over Neratovice–Byškovice.
+He appeared two times in the 2021–22 Czech Cup before facing the visa issues.